ONLYOFFICE/document-server-proxy/nginx/ansible/README.md

 ## Virtual path ansible-playbook

-To install a DocumentServer into a virtual directory behing nginx proxy with Ansible, you need to follow a few steps.
+To install a DocumentServer into a virtual directory behing nginx proxy with Ansible, you need to follow a few steps:

 ### Step 1